THIS CONTEST IS CLOSED. FIND THE RESULTS BELOW:

 Have you always wanted to have a real telescope for your astronomy outreach and education activities?
-Universe Awareness, in collaboration with the Belgian initiative and , is giving away 5 telescopes to the Universe Awareness network to support astronomy educational activities with children around the world.
+Universe Awareness, in collaboration with the Belgian initiatives and , is giving away 5 telescopes to the Universe Awareness network to support astronomy educational activities with children around the world.

 The telescope is a refractor Bresser 80/900 and will be delivered with a simple home built mount.
 The equipment comes complete with telescope tube, viewfinder, zenith prism, two accompanying eyepieces and the mount.
 This telescope can be used to observe the Moon, the planets of our Solar System, some of their moons, and the most bright Messier objects (for example the Orion Nebula, globular clusters and binary stars).